ChristofSchwarz/qs_on_Kubernetes/dockerdemo/readme.md

 ## Stop the container

-First list the containers to get it's id.
+First list the containers to get it's id using "docker ps".
 Search for the one with COMMAND "node app.js" or PORTS "0.0.0.0:8074->8074/tcp" and copy its CONTAINER ID
 ```
 docker ps
 docker kill {{containerId}}